uit-no/python-course-2018/session-2/part-1.md

 # Recap: defining functions (10 minutes)

-function which shouts (uppercases everything)
+write a function which shouts (uppercases everything)

 # Collaborative challenge: Function which manipulates a string (10 minutes)